pminasandra/selfish-herd-social-competence/README.md

 **Note:** simulating the trajectories requires a lot of computational power and will take a very long time.
-We will soon make our trajectories available for you to work with.
+We have made our trajectories available to you.
+Download them from [here]() and place it in the directory with your code.
+Then run `python3 datapacking.py unpack` to unpack available trajectory data.

+**Note to self:** the link above isn't working.
+It seems impossible to host a 3.5GB file anywhere these days.
+I'll try my best to put it up.

 ## Reproducibility for R script